|Type||Price/Cost $SGD / Tooth|

 If you are not interested in the details you could jump directly to the list of dentist/dental clinics that offer Teeth scaling and polishing in Singapore.
 And here is the list of dentists that offer all types of Oral hygiene treatments.

 Types of Dental Cleaning in Singapore

 Let us start off with the very basic forms of dental cleaning you may encounter in Singapore as part of clinic dental services.
 This will make it easier to understand why you need them.

 The name gives away the purpose of this procedure.
 It is employed as a routine maintenance treatment that does away with plaque and tartar between teeth, on gums, and on the tooth surface.
 This prevents serious issues from developing and keeps the mouth clean and fresh.
 Even if you practice impeccable oral hygiene, there is still a chance that plaque accumulates in your mouth over time.
 Your cheeks, teeth, tonsils, palate, tongue, and gums are fraught with bacteria that mingle with food when you eat.
 While feeding on starches and sugars, they secrete acids that gnaw at the enamel.

 When plaque is not removed in due time, it can harden and transform into a substance dubbed tartar, or dental calculus.
-It has the tendency to attract more and more bacteria, leading to further oral health problems and more severe form of gum diseases (gingivitis 1 and periodontitis).
+It has a tendency to attract more and more bacteria, leading to further oral health problems and more severe form of gum diseases (gingivitis 1 and periodontitis).
 The thing is, tartar is not something you fight by brushing and flossing.
-It calls for industry-specific equipment and dental care techniques which are available in a dental centre, not at home.
+It calls for industry-specific equipment and dental care techniques that are available in a dental centre, not at home.